chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

     IMAGE

-You have successfully logged in to supermarket using the credentials of `chef-server` through the **OC-ID** service running as part of Automate HA.
+You have now successfully logged in to supermarket using the credentials of `chef-server` through the **OC-ID** service running as part of Automate HA.